Aidan of Lindisfarne: Background

 Aidan (died 651) was the founder and first bishop of the Lindisfarne island monastery in England.
 He is credited with restoring Christianity to Northumbria.
 Aidan is the Anglicised form of the original Old Irish Aedán, Modern Irish Aodhán (meaning 'little fiery one').
 Possibly born in Connacht, Aidan was originally a monk at the monastery on the Island of Iona, founded by St Columba.

 In the years prior to Aidan's mission, Christianity throughout Britain was being largely displaced by Anglo-Saxon paganism.
-In the monastery of Iona (founded by Columba of the Irish Church), the religion soon found one of its principal exponents in Oswald of Northumbria, a noble youth who had been raised there as a king in exile since 616.
+In the monastery of Iona (founded by Columba of the Irish Church), Christianity soon found one of its principal exponents in Oswald of Northumbria, a noble youth who had been raised there as a king in exile since 616.
 Baptized as a Christian, the young king vowed to bring Christianity back to his people—an opportunity that presented itself in 634, when he gained the crown of Northumbria.

 Owing to his historical connection to Iona's monastic community, King Oswald requested that missionaries be sent from that monastery instead of the Roman-sponsored monasteries of Southern England.
 At first, they sent him a bishop named Cormán, but he alienated many people by his harshness, and returned in failure to Iona reporting that the Northumbrians were too stubborn to be converted.
 Aidan criticized Cormán's methods and was soon sent as his replacement.
 He became bishop in 635.